InjectiveLabs/docs/source/includes/_derivatives_spec.md

 ## **Contract Price**

-The value of the futures contract the position entered/created \(`contractPrice`\).
+The value of the futures contract the position entered/created \(`contractPrice`\) or \(`entryPrice`\).
 This is purely market driven and is set by individuals, independent of the oracle price.

+## **Execution Price**

+The execution price is the price of an executed trade.
+If the trader has no prior position, then `entryPrice` equals the `executionPrice`.
+Be aware that sometimes an `executionPrice` defined inside the order can differ slightly from the actual execution price when matching orders.

 ## **Quantity**